Vibe Cat (VIBE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vibe Cat Historical Price

-According to the latest data gathered on Vibe Cat live price page, the current price of Vibe Cat is 0.00133731USD.
-The circulating supply of Vibe Cat(VIBE) is 982.38M VIBE , giving it a market capitalization of $1.31M.
+According to the latest data gathered on Vibe Cat live price page, the current price of Vibe Cat is 0.00138479USD.
+The circulating supply of Vibe Cat(VIBE) is 982.38M VIBE , giving it a market capitalization of $1.36M.

 The Vibe Cat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VIBE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.